 - Francesco’s – You may feel like you got the wrong address when you arrive at this hostel because it looks quite fancy.
 The budget-price and excellent staff make this hostel a favorite.

 - Athens Backpackers – With a prime location in the heart of the historical center and spacious, clean rooms, Athens Backpackers has it all.

 There are many amazing Airbnbs available in Greece, which are especially fitting for solo travelers or couples that want a bit more privacy.
 The prices vary, but you can easily find an Airbnb for an average price of $44 USD per night.

 Staying in a private apartment is a great way to enjoy a bit more luxury, quiet, and space, without having to empty your pockets completely.
 Having your own kitchen and cooking rather than going out will also help you save some money.
 An Airbnb is also a unique opportunity to see the inside of a local home.
 Your host will likely offer you lots of insider tips!

-We’ve listed three of the best Airbnb’s in Greece:
+I’ve listed three of the best Airbnb’s in Greece:

 - Converted Cave in Crete – This unique studio apartment was built around an ancient cave outside the charming town of Chania.
 The views of the countryside and sea are unbelievable.

 - Central Athenian Apartment with Views – This place is in the heart of Athens’ historical center and offers a view of the Acropolis from the balcony.
 It’s been renovated and in a very quiet neighborhood.